nttgin/BGPalerter/docs/configuration.md

 * A more specific of the prefix has been announced by an AS which is different from the ones specified.
 * The BGP update declares an AS_SET as origin and at least one of the AS in the AS_SET is not specified in the configuration.

+Example of alert:
+> The prefix 2a00:5884::/32 (description associated with the prefix) is announced by AS15563 instead of AS204092

 Parameters for this monitor module:

 |Parameter| Description|